shoui520/shoui520.github.io/multilingual_docs/viet/yomicss.md

 ### Removing current entry indicator

-Since Yomichan was updated, a blue indicator has been added.
-Which has been an annoyance for many long time Yomichan users.
+Since Yomitan was updated, a blue indicator has been added.
+Which has been an annoyance for many long time Yomitan users.

 With the following CSS:
 ```css